Ishank-dubey/csa/README.md

 98. CNAMES- Canonical name and can be used to resolve one domain name to another
 99. Alias Records- We can map a DNS name with a Target DNS name, C Name can not be used with naked domain name the naked domain name must have A Record or an Alias
 100. If there is a change in record sets the Alias record is updated as soon
 101. CNAME is chargable and not suitable for Naked Domain name whereas Alias can resolve the naked domain name and are not charged
+102. When ELB maintains 2 connections-one with the client and other with the EC2 instance
+103. The Maximum size of a VPC is /16
+104. Cloud front can have origins- S3, Ec2 http server and http server that on premise as well.